|

 Shortly after the presentation of the theory of Friis-Christensen

-have found errors in the data cited to support their hypothesis.
-In
+said to have found errors in the data cited to support their

-decreases the impact of the greenhouse effect and it is unclear
+also decreases the impact of the greenhouse effect and it is

-whether the final results in a warming or cooling of the atmosphere.
-Finally,
+unclear whether the final results in a warming or cooling of the

-discussed, particularly in the lower layers of the atmosphere where
+is discussed, particularly in the lower layers of the atmosphere

 numerical simulation the most comprehensive ever done on the twentieth century.